 ●In contrast to the above reports, a benefit of a six-month course of ciprofloxacin (500 to 750 mg twice daily) was suggested in a placebo-controlled trial of 83 patients who had responded poorly to conventional therapy with steroids and mesalamine .
 Treatment failure (defined endoscopically and clinically) was observed in 44 percent of those receiving placebo compared with only 21 percent of those receiving ciprofloxacin.
 This study has not yet been confirmed.

 ●A controlled trial included 28 patients with moderate to severe, steroid refractory disease who were randomly assigned to either rifaximin 400 mg twice daily or placebo for 10 days, while intravenous corticosteroids were continued .
 Although overall clinical outcomes were not different, stool frequency, rectal bleeding, and sigmoidoscopy scores were significantly improved in the rifaximin-treated group.
 Similar findings were described in an uncontrolled study .
-Similarly, the broad spectrum combination of amoxicillin, tetracycline, and metronidazole was beneficial in a small (20 patient) two-week study .
+Similarly, the broad spectrum combination of amoxicillin, tetracycline, and metronidazole for two weeks was superior to placebo at 12-month follow-up .

 These data are reflected in several meta-analyses.
 A 2011 meta-analysis suggested a modest benefit of antibiotics as compared with placebo in the induction of remission in patients with active ulcerative colitis (RR of active ulcerative colitis 0.64, 95% CI 0.43-0.96) .
 In a 2012 meta-analysis of nine randomized trials, antibiotic therapy was associated with an improvement in clinical symptoms as compared with placebo (OR 2.17, 95% CI 1.54-3.05) .

-CLOSTRIDIUM DIFFICILE INFECTION — C. difficile toxin-induced inflammation is an important risk factor for inflammatory bowel disease (IBD) flares and can be a complication of antibiotic therapy.
-Several studies suggest an increased frequency of C. difficile infection in patients with IBD, including those with ileal pouches after total colectomy [54-57].
+CLOSTRIDIUM DIFFICILE INFECTION — C. difficile toxin-induced inflammation is an important risk factor for flares of inflammatory bowel disease (IBD) and can be a complication of antibiotic therapy.
+Several studies suggest an increased frequency of C. difficile infection in patients with IBD, including those with ileal pouches after total colectomy [66-69].
 In one series, 61 percent of C. difficile-infected IBD patients had been exposed to antibiotics .
 Treatment with metronidazole or oral vancomycin clears the C. difficile in most patients, but response of IBD patients to treatment is variable with increased frequency of metronidazole resistance .
+A retrospective study showed improved outcome with vancomycin treatment than with metronidazole .
 Factors associated with worse outcomes (death or colectomy) among patients with IBD and C. difficile in one study included a serum albumin less than 3 g/dL, hemoglobin less than 9 g/dL, and a serum creatinine above 1.5 mg/dL .

 Given the high frequency of superinfection and high rate of colectomy, all hospitalized patients with a flare of disease should be evaluated for C. difficile toxin A and B. A study suggests that IBD patients with C. difficile superinfection who receive immunosuppressant medications have a worse outcome .